 Although tooth bonding is a good procedure, it’s always important to remember the tradeoffs that come with this approach to restoring your teeth.

-Although tooth bonding may initially look very good, it can lose its polish, leading to a duller luster than natural tooth enamel.
+Although it may initially look very good, it can lose its polish, leading to a duller luster than natural tooth enamel.

-Finally, tooth bonding is not as strong or durable as ceramic restorations.
+Finally, it is not as strong or durable as ceramic restorations.
 It can’t be used in situations where it would have to bear a lot of force, and it isn’t expected to last as long as ceramic restorations.

 To learn more about tooth bonding or to schedule your initial consultation with Dr. Young, please contact our Houston cosmetic dentistry office today.
 Woodlands Premier Dentistry serves patients in The Woodlands, Houston, Spring, and surrounding areas of Texas.